MicrosoftDocs/win32-pr.de-de/desktop-src/Controls/tb-getitemrect.md

 ---
 # <a name="tb_getitemrect-message"></a>TB \_ GETITEMRECT-Nachricht

-Ruft das umgebundene Rechteck einer Schaltfläche in einer Symbolleiste ab.
+Ruft das umgrenzende Rechteck einer Schaltfläche in einer Symbolleiste ab.

 ## <a name="parameters"></a>Parameter